 I spent way too many days dieting, starving, depriving and feeling crappy about myself.
 I wanted to be healthier, but I was miserable doing it.
 But then I discovered healthy food I truly enjoyed, workouts that were actually fun and learned the power of positive thinking.
 The sky seemed to open up as I realized how sweet it could be.

 Living a healthy life can be simple and fun if you let it.
-So let go of perfection, accept responsibility, realize the potential, be thankful and enjoy the continual work in progress.
+Help your clients let go of perfection, accept responsibility, realize their potential, be thankful and enjoy the continual work in progress.